Top Paying Careers for Healthcare Degree Holders

 Great-Paying Healthcare Jobs That Require a Bachelor’s Degree or Lower

-Some healthcare occupations where workers earn higher than average salaries require only an associate or bachelor’s in healthcare, such as an MRI technologist, registered nurse or those who work in kinesiology and exercise science.
-Some of the top paying healthcare careers that require a bachelor’s degree or lower include:
+Some healthcare occupations that pay higher-than-average salaries require only an associate or bachelor’s degree in healthcare, such as MRI technologists, registered nurses, and those in kinesiology and exercise science.
+Some of the top-paying healthcare careers that require a bachelor’s degree or lower include:

 1. Medical and Health Services Manager

-Medical and health services managers work largely behind the scenes and are responsible for coordinating the work and business activities of healthcare providers.
-They may practice everywhere from hospitals to long-term nursing facilities to private practice.
+Medical and health services managers work largely behind the scenes and coordinate the work and business activities of healthcare providers.
+They may practice in hospitals, long-term nursing facilities, or private practice.
 The job requires a bachelor’s degree (though master’s degrees are also common).
-The annual median salary for medical and health services managers was $104,280 in 2020, and the BLS estimates the outlook for growth at 32%, much faster than average for all occupations.
+The annual median salary for medical and health services managers was $117,960 in 2024, and the BLS estimates the outlook for growth at 23%, much faster than average for all occupations.

 2. Biomedical Engineer

 Biomedical engineers help develop medical devices, healthcare equipment and computer hardware and software.
-They typically work in research facilities, hospitals, educational and medical institutions and manufacturing.
+They typically work in research facilities, hospitals, educational and medical institutions, and manufacturing.
 Typically, a bachelor’s degree in biomedical engineering or in a related engineering field is required.
-The median annual salary for biomedical engineers was $92,620 in 2020, and the BLS estimates 6% growth between 2020 and 2030, slower than average for all occupations.
+The median annual salary for biomedical engineers was $106,950 in 2024, and the BLS estimates 5% growth between 2024 and 2034, faster than average for all occupations.

 3. Radiation Therapists

 Radiation therapists are the people who help treat patients with cancer and other diseases using radiation treatments.
 They usually work in hospitals, outpatient medical facilities or doctor’s offices, and have associate or bachelor’s degrees.
-The median annual salary for radiation therapists was $86,850 in 2020, with 9% projected growth between 2020 and 2030.
+The median annual salary for radiation therapists was $101,990 in 2024, with 2% projected growth through 2034.

 4. Nuclear Medicine Technologists